thomasstaheli/DAI_Practical2_Connect4/README.md

 ```

 Example :

 You can run with the default value :

 ```shell
 java -jar target/DAI_Practical2_Connect4-1.0-SNAPSHOT.jar client
 ```

-Or width other values :
+Or with your values :

 ```shell
 java -jar target/DAI_Practical2_Connect4-1.0-SNAPSHOT.jar client -p 6464 -a 172.16.32.24